 Table Stakes: August

-7 can’t-miss eating and drinking spots that opened in August
+7 can’t-miss spots that opened in the past month

 To keep tabs on every Chicago restaurant and bar opening is folly.
 But to keep tabs on the most worthy?
 Yeoman’s work, and we’re proud to do it.
 Thus we present Table Stakes, a monthly rundown of the five (or so) must-know spots that have swung wide their doors in the past thirty (or so).
 Let’s eat.